vankessel/vankessel.github.io/blog/_posts/2018-06-16-intro-to-neural-networks-1.md

 ---
 title: Introduction to Neural Networks
 author: Kevin Van Kessel
 tags: tutorial neural-networks machine-learning ai series part-1
 ---

 # {{ page.title }}

 ## What is a Neural Network?

-A neural network is a black box model inspired by the biological information processing of neurons found in the brain.
+A neural network is a black box model inspired by the biological information processing of neurons.
 These networks are taught how to produce correct outputs by training them with large datasets.
 A black box is a function that transforms an input into an output, while the exact process behind the function is unknown.
 Neural networks are effectively black boxes as their internal process once fully trained is hard to reverse engineer.
 This may not be the case in the future as [work is being done](https://youtu.be/zjaz2mC1KhM) to glean insight into these fascinating and powerful models.

 {% include image.html url="/assets/images/nn_layers.png" desc="The basic structure of a neural network." %}